elusivecodes/FyreCollection/README.md

 **Every**

-Determine if every item in the collection passes a callback.
+Determine whether every item in the collection passes a callback.

 - `$callback` is a *Closure* that receives the item and key as arguments, and should return a boolean.